 As an example, consider the integration rule for a stock application in Figure 3.
 The purpose of the stockSell rule is to initiate sellStock transactions when a price increase occurs.
 We only want to initiate such transactions, however, for pending orders where the NewPrice exceeds the desired selling price in the pending order.
 This situation implies that we need to compare the new price of the stock with the old price of the stock to determine if there was a price increase.
 This can only be done by examining the old and new values before the execution of the price change in the Stock component, thus illustrating the need for the beforeSetPrice event.
 The coupling mode on the rule condition is immediate, indicating that the check for a price increase should be performed as soon as the rule is triggered.
 The sellStock transactions on the appropriate pending orders, however, should only be executed after the completion of the setPrice method.
-As a result, the action part of the rule is deferred, meaning that the action will not be performed until the end of the outer-most transaction in which the rule was triggered.
+As a result, the action part of the rule is deferred, meaning that the cute was triggered.